Molecular picture for the $X_0(2866)$ as a $D^* \bar{K}^*$ $J^P=0^+$ state and related $1^+,2^+$ states: Formalism

 As we can see, the parameters are very close to those used in \cite{tania} since only a small difference in the mass and width has to be accommodated.
 As a consequence, the results for the $1^+,2^+$ states, which are predictions of our theoretical framework, are very similar to those obtained in \cite{tania} (see Table \ref{tab:tab3}).

 As discussed above, the $J^P=1^+$ state cannot be seen in the $D\bar{K}$ spectrum (or $D^-K^+$ in the experiment \cite{cerntetra}) but the $2^+$ state could.
 If one looks into the $D^-K^+$ spectrum of \cite{cerntetra}, there is not enough statistics in that region to make any claim so far.
 By simple analogy to the $D_{s2}(2572)$ state from $D^*K^*$, the $2^+$ state from $D^*\bar{K}^*$ should also exist, and this simple observation, in addition to our predictions, should give incentives to look for this additional state with more statistics.
 The search for the $1^+$ state in the $D^*\bar{K}$ spectrum would be a complement to this search to find the whole family of exotic $D^* \bar{K}^*$ molecular states.
+In the next subsection we evaluate the width of this state and include also the new width for the $2^+$ state.
+Note that with $J^P=0^+$, the $D^*\bar{K}$ intermediate requires $L=1$ to match the angular momentum, but this gives negative parity and hence the $0^+$ state cannot decay into this channel.